1. TOP

 Comprehensive reduced working hours program

-This program allows employees whose circumstances involve responsibilities such as caring for children aged three or older, providing long-term care for family members, hospital treatment, or family support to choose from various forms of employment, including six-hour working days, seven-hour working days, or staggered working hours.
+This program allows employees whose circumstances involve responsibilities such as caring for children, providing long-term care for family members, hospital treatment, or family support to choose from various forms of employment, including six-hour working days, seven-hour working days, or staggered working hours.
 The program was established to support diverse workstyles based on a comprehensive consideration of situations in which standard working hours may pose difficulties.

 Users of the comprehensive reduced working hours program